 Why should I join?

-Our Harvest Share program is a type of ‘community supported agriculture’ program (commonly referred to as a CSA) that aims to strengthen local food systems by bringing growers and eaters closer together.
-For farmers, CSAs are helpful since members pay in advance and provide a steady market for their produce throughout the season.
-This advance payment allows farmers to make early season investments and allows them to plan their growing more effectively.
+For farmers, CSAs help by providing advance payments and a steady market for their produce.
+Advance payments help farmers make early season investments and a steady market allows farmers to plan their growing more effectively.
 For eaters, CSAs give members the chance to directly connect with farmers and learn where and how their food is grown.

 In a CSA, some of the risks of farming (weather, pests, disease) are shared between the farmer and the eater.
-In a challenging season, there may be a slight decrease in the produce volume or some produce may be purchased-in to ensure members receive full value.
-However, in most cases, the farming strategies designed to mitigate these risks ensure that eaters receive a value of produce that is slightly higher than the price of their share.
-But no matter the ups and downs of each season, eaters can be guaranteed that they have a direct link to their food, farm, and farmers – a relationship that is rarely possible when you purchase from a conventional supermarket.
+A challenging season may mean a slight decrease in the produce volume or produce may be purchased-in to ensure members receive full value.
+But farmers design their crop plan to manage these risks, and more often than not, eaters will receive produce value that is slightly above the price of their share.
+No matter the ups and downs of each season, eaters can be guaranteed that they have a direct link to their food, farm, and farmers – a relationship that is not possible when shopping at a regular supermarket.